code-423n4/2022-12-forgeries/README.md

 *Note for C4 wardens: Anything included in the C4udit output is considered a publicly known issue and is ineligible for awards.*

-We rely on `@chainlink/contracts` to supply `VRF` numbers and this contract clearly documents `chainlink` as a dependency for this project.
+We rely on `@chainlink/contracts` to supply `VRF` numbers and this contract clearly documents `chain.link` as a dependency for this project.
 Any issues directly related to the chainlink infastructure contracts other than incorrect configuration of their libraries within this project are not in scope for this audit.

 # Overview

-We want to raffle away a single NFT based off of another NFT collection (or _ticket_ contract).
+We want to raffle away a single NFT (_token_) based off of another NFT collection (or _drawingToken_).

 For instance, we could raffle off a single high value NFT to any cryptopunk holder, the punk that wins can choose to claim the NFT.
 If they do not claim, a re-roll or redraw can be done to select a new holder that would be able to claim the NFT.